lmondada/dphil-thesis/content/02_quantum/04_hybrid.md

 With this out of the way, let us look in more details at the first smart use of
 measurements: the block-encoding technique.
 Consider the following scenario: you would like to perform an operation $A$ on an arbitrary quantum state
 $\ket{\psi}$.
-Now, there are unfortunately many cases where implementing $A$ as a quantum circuit made of primitive gates that can be executed on hardware is very expensive[^impossible].
+Now, there are, unfortunately, many cases where implementing $A$ as a quantum circuit made of primitive gates that can be executed on hardware is very expensive[^impossible].

 [^impossible]: